-The USS Indiana (BB-58) was one of several U.S. battleships built and used during World War II.
-Like other ships built for the war, the USS Indiana had asbestos fireproofing and insulation throughout.
-These materials caused harmful exposure that led to diagnoses of mesothelioma and other illnesses in veterans.
+The USS Indiana (BB-58) was one of several U.S. battleships that contained asbestos and put sailors at risk of exposure.
+Built for service in World War II, it had asbestos fireproofing and insulation throughout.
+These materials led to diagnoses of mesothelioma and other illnesses in veterans.

 About the USS Indiana